mariano-a-dim/dexter/README.md

 ### Example Queries

 Try asking Dexter questions like:
-- "What was Apple's revenue growth over the last 4 quarters?"
+- "What are the latest news about artificial intelligence?"
-- "Compare Microsoft and Google's operating margins for 2023"
+- "Find recent articles about climate change"
-- "Analyze Tesla's cash flow trends over the past year"
+- "What is the current state of quantum computing?"
-- "What is Amazon's debt-to-equity ratio based on recent financials?"
+- "Search for information about renewable energy trends"

 Dexter will automatically:
 1. Break down your question into research tasks
-2. Fetch the necessary financial data
+2. Search the web for relevant information
-3. Perform calculations and analysis
+3. Analyze and synthesize the findings
-4. Provide a comprehensive, data-rich answer
+4. Provide a comprehensive, well-researched answer

 ## Architecture